byterubpay/byterub-site/_posts/2017-09-30-logs-for-the-Community-meeting-held-on-2017-09-30.md

 **\<rehrar>** Maybe as a part of next meeting, we can go through the current Ideas and Open Tasks and give comments on them?
 **\<msvb-lab>** Good idea, as there is some action there in comments too.
 **\<vP11>** I agree. and for now the forum is offline so make sure to save the links and go there later
 **\<rehrar>** 4.
-Monero Q&A sessions
+ByteRub Q&A sessions
-**\<rehrar>** We are pleased to announce that several members of the community have  stepped up to have monthly livestreamed Monero Q&A sessions.
+**\<rehrar>** We are pleased to announce that several members of the community have  stepped up to have monthly livestreamed ByteRub Q&A sessions.
 These  will be outlined similarly to the Kovri OpenHours showcase  https://www.youtube.com/watch?v=b0k5lTMFXBA
 **\<rehrar>** The first event will be on 7 October at 16:00 UTC, a week from today.
 Justin (sgp) will host the first meeting.
 Everyone is welcome to  participate, and several community members will be there.
 **\<rehrar>** Each session could feature different people.
 Justin may be able to  make it to one session but not another, for instance.
 The same goes for  all the other contributors.
 **\<rehrar>** Again, these meetings are mostly informal.
-We hope that they can  bring a level of accessibility, openness, and humanness to many Monero  community members.
+We hope that they can  bring a level of accessibility, openness, and humanness to many ByteRub  community members.
 Those who have questions can have them accurately  answered live.
 **\<rehrar>** We would like to hear your thoughts on this initiative!
 **\<vP11>** That's very cool.
-Very nice a idea to get people to know more about Monero and also to feel "closer" to the developers and community members.
+Very nice a idea to get people to know more about ByteRub and also to feel "closer" to the developers and community members.
 **\<ajs>** interesting idea
-**\<vP11>** We can openly invite people from other communities or "pseudo-celebrities" to join and ask questions about Monero, etc, get their questions answered live.
+**\<vP11>** We can openly invite people from other communities or "pseudo-celebrities" to join and ask questions about ByteRub, etc, get their questions answered live.
 **\<vP11>** Cool idea really
 **\<ArticMine>** Very good idea
 **\<endogenic>** i'm gonna try to make it on the 7th, fwiw :)